dradtke/blog/content/pages/about.md

 1. Cats
 2. Coffee
-3. Spicy food
+3. Camping
-4. Whisky and Beer
+4. Board gaming

 The name of this blog is a reference to the opening line of Toxicity by System of a Down, and if you got the reference already, then congratulations, you are my favorite reader. 🌟